rupeshPabba/pothole_detection/README.md

 Results

-The project showed that YOLOv5n outperformed YOLOv8n in detecting potholes, with better precision and recall metrics.
+The project detecte ppotholes using YOLOv8n in detecting potholes, with better precision and recall metrics.
 Detailed results and performance metrics are documented in the results folder.

 ![results](https://github.com/rupeshPabba/pothole_detection/assets/96829415/13170001-69a7-4de3-aca4-ffb21e443882)